compulim/workflows/README.md

    - `1.2.3-beta.1` > `1.2.3-beta.0`
    - `1.2.3-beta+1` ~= `1.2.3-beta+0`
    - For this reason, it is recommended to add `%Y%m%d.%H%M%S` to the prerelease tag
+- Pack as tarball before publish
+   - Upload tarball to artifacts as "evidence"
+   - Ability to verify tarball before publish
+   - Very clean publish

 ## Snippets